-The wizard works by moving data out of the database and performing cryptographic operations within the SSMS process.
+When your database is not configured with a secure enclave, the wizard will give you the opportunity to enable a secure enclave.
+If you choose not to enable a secure enclave or you are not using enclave-enabled keys, the wizard works by moving data out of the database and performing cryptographic operations within the SSMS process.
 The wizard creates a new table (or tables) with the desired encryption configuration in the database, loads all data from the original tables, performs the requested cryptographic operations, uploads the data to the new table(s), and then swaps the original table(s) with the new table(s).

 For an end-to-end walk-through that shows how to configure Always Encrypted with the wizard and use it in a client application, see the following Azure SQL Database tutorials:

 For information about Always Encrypted keys, see Overview of key management for Always Encrypted.

 For information about encryption types supported in Always Encrypted, see Selecting Deterministic or Randomized Encryption.

 To perform cryptographic operations using the wizard, you must have the VIEW ANY COLUMN MASTER KEY DEFINITION and VIEW ANY COLUMN ENCRYPTION KEY DEFINITION permissions.
 You also need key store permissions to create, access and use your column master key.
 For detailed information on key store permissions, go to Create and store column master keys for Always Encrypted or and find a section relevant for your key store.

 Open the Always Encrypted Wizard

 You can launch the wizard at three different levels:

 - At a database level - if you want to encrypt multiple columns located in different tables.

 - At a table level - if you want to encrypt multiple columns located in the same table.